UniversalDependencies/docs/misc.md

 The tenth column in the [CoNLL-U format](format.html#miscellaneous) is labeled MISC, standing for “miscellaneous”.
 It is intended for any additional annotation that data providers want to store at the token level.
-With very few exceptions, its contents is optional from the UD perspective.
+With the exception of the [SpaceAfter](#mandatory-misc-attribute-spaceafter) attribute, its contents are optional from the UD perspective.
 Nevertheless, certain types of annotation are used in multiple UD treebanks, and it is desirable that they are annotated in the same fashion as much as possible.
 This page serves as a notice board to raise awareness